SonarSource/eslint-plugin-sonarjs/README.md

 # This repository has moved!

-It now lives in the repository of the [SonarJS analyzer](https://github.com/SonarSource/SonarJS/blob/master/packages/jsts/src/rules/README.md).

-eslint-plugin-sonarjs >= 2.0.0 makes all SonarJS rules available for ESLint users, instead of a subset as it was with ^1.0.0 living here.
+This repository contains `eslint-plugin-sonarjs` up to version `^1.0.0`.
+For versions `>=2.0.0` please go to the repository of the [SonarJS analyzer](https://github.com/SonarSource/SonarJS/blob/master/packages/jsts/src/rules/README.md).
+The new versions of `eslint-plugin-sonarjs` makes all SonarJS rules available for ESLint users, instead of a subset as it was with `^1.0.0` living here.

 No new changes are expected to land here.